Thai PTTEP to raise funds via equity for global expansion

-* Row with Qatar could weaken OPEC output cut pledges (Updates to New York, changes dateline, byline, updates throughout, updates bullets, changes prices, adds quotes)

-BANGKOK, July 20 Thailand's top oil and gas explorer, PTT Exploration and Production Pcl (PTTEP), said on Friday it would offer up to 650 million new shares to raise billions of dollars to finance its global expansion and secure oil and gas reserves.
+BANGKOK Thailand's top oil and gas explorer, PTT Exploration and Production Pcl PTTE.BK (PTTEP), said on Friday it would offer up to 650 million new shares to raise billions of dollars to finance its global expansion and secure oil and gas reserves.

-PTTEP, set to complete next week a $1.9 billion takeover of Cove Energy Plc, would offer 403.4 million shares to its parent PTT Pcl and another 214.44 million to the public, it said in a statement.
+PTTEP, set to complete next week a $1.9 billion takeover of Cove Energy Plc COVE.L, would offer 403.4 million shares to its parent PTT Pcl (PTT.BK) and another 214.44 million to the public, it said in a statement.

 PTTEP did not say how much would be raised from the share sales and did not mention the Cove takeover.